Trump says Xi agrees Iran must open strait, China says war shouldn't have started - Finance news and analysis from Global Banking & Finance Review

 'WE WANT THE STRAITS OPEN'

-Iran effectively shut the strait, which carried one-fifth of the world's oil and liquefied natural gas supply before the U.S. and Israel launched attacks on February 28.
-The disruption to shipping has caused the biggest oil supply crisis in history, sending oil prices skyrocketing.
+Iran has effectively shut the strait, which carried one-fifth of global oil and liquefied natural gas supply before the U.S. and Israel launched attacks on February 28.
+The disruption to shipping has caused the biggest oil supply crisis in history, pushing up oil prices.

-Thousands of Iranians were killed during the U.S. and Israeli air strikes, and thousands have been killed in Lebanon in renewed fighting there between Israel and the Iran-backed group Hezbollah.
+Thousands of Iranians were killed in the U.S. and Israeli airstrikes.
+Thousands more have been killed in Lebanon in fighting between Israel and the Iran-backed group Hezbollah, though Israel and Lebanon agreed on Friday to a 45-day extension of a ceasefire that has tamped down the conflict there.

 "We don't want them to have a nuclear weapon, we want the straits open," Trump said in Beijing, alongside Xi.